-To err on the side of caution, eat everything in moderation and seek the advice of your doctor regarding specific foods to avoid.
-As every woman’s body is different, reaction to certain types of foods may vary.
+To err on the side of caution, eat everything in moderation and practice proper washing and cooking of food.
+Also, seek the advice of your doctor regarding specific foods to avoid.
+As every woman’s body is different, their reaction to certain types of foods may vary.

 Always remember though that you should eat well-balanced and nutritious meals as much as possible.
 You and your baby will both benefit from it.